smithkernel/Example-injector/README.md

   ````

 ### What it injector?

- An injector is simply a program that injects some sort of file into your game.
-This could be something as benign as a config file, or it could be a modified game file that allows you to cheat.
+ - An injector is simply a program that injects some sort of file into your game.
+This could be something as benign as a config file

+ - or it could be a modified game file that allows you to cheat.

 ***
   <p align="center">